ShaunaMyers/ShaunaMyers/README.md

-# Hi, Hello, Thanks for stopping by.
+# Hi.
+Hello.
+Thanks for stopping by...

 My name is Shauna Myers (she/her).
 I am a front-end developer studying at [Turing School of Software and Design](https://turing.edu/).
 I anticipate completing my course in front-end engineering in **October of 2021** but am actively seeking network and employment opportunities now.